Updated: Jul 17

 A message from Alzheimer’s Society: “Dust off your baking bowls, whip out your whisks and get ready to bake a difference – it’s time to turn up the heat on dementia.
 Whilst Cupcake Day might look a little different this year, we’re still calling all bakers to rise to the occasion – where there’s a whisk there’s a way!
 Host your Cupcake Day online, at home, or whenever and wherever you can!”

 You can even order a Cupcake Day kit and download delicious recipes.
 Yummmmm.
 You can also try baking the Queen’s cupcakes!
-Check out the recipes on our keeping busy page.

 To participate in more charity campaigns and fundraisers, browse our list of campaigns now.